Curriculum

 Evaluation Process

-Evaluation of Mentors, Supervisors, and Training Program: Clinical and research mentors / supervisors are evaluated along the same timeline (every six months) using program specific forms.
+Evaluation of Mentors, Supervisors, and Training Program: Clinical and research mentors are evaluated along the same timeline (every six months) using program specific forms.
 The evaluation forms are reviewed by the program directors.
 Feedback will be provided if necessary.
 The final document is signed by all parties.
-Fellows evaluate the training program throughout the year, as well as formally at the end of the training year.
-An anonymous online survey is provided for this end-of-year evaluation, which is compiled by the chief fellow(s) and presented to faculty, with a copy forwarded to the Cincinnati Children's Hospital Medical Center Graduate Medical Education Office.
+Fellows also evaluate the training program throughout the year, as well as formally at the end of the training year.
+An anonymous online survey is provided for this end-of-year evaluation, which is compiled by the chief fellow(s) and presented to faculty, with a copy forwarded to the Cincinnati Children's Graduate Medical Education Office.

 Appeal, Due Process and Grievances: Fellows and training faculty have the right to appeal any evaluation they have received.
 Fellows and their supervisors are encouraged to work out any difficulties within the context of the supervisory relationship and among focus area faculty.
 Any difficulties that cannot be resolved or persist should be brought directly to the fellowship program directors.
 Procedures for appeal, due process, grievances, and handling professional impairment are reviewed at the annual fellow and faculty orientation and are included on the program website and in the program manual.